-Their project, part of a partnership with textile studio Fragmentario through the students’ Master of Fine Arts in Textiles program at Parson’s School of Fashion Design in New York, has taken a natural turn, encapsulated in a growing movement on sustainability, with one common denominator: onion skins.
+Their project, part of a partnership with textile studio Fragmentario through the students’ Master of Fine Arts in Textiles program at Parson’s School of Fashion Design in New York, has taken a natural turn, encapsulated in a growing movement on sustainable fashion, with one common denominator: onion skins.

 Onion skins have been used as a natural dyeing agent for the likes of Easter eggs and fabrics for years.
 Red onion skins give a range of colors from pink, to burgundy to brown and sometimes green.
 Yellow onion skins give a range of golden and orange colors.

 Known for using food-waste items like onion skins and avocado seeds to color fiber, New York based artist María Elena Pombo, a Parsons graduate herself, opens her studio, Fragmentario, for these students during their master’s education in a practicum environment in which they work on real-world projects.
 Pombo said she opted for the students to work with onion skins after realizing they all came from some top onion producing countries in the world: USA, India, China and Japan.
 Read more about the Onion Society project here.

 “I go very often to the south of Italy, where people have a very strong connection with their local onion,” Pombo said.
 “Whenever I have a workshop on dyeing with onion skins there, the people are most excited about discovering this secret property of their beloved plant.
 This has made me re-think how we can relate to nature and culture in a different way.
 Using this local pride I have seen in Italy as a starting point, I asked, ‘How do a group of artists from the USA, China, Japan and India use onions to explore themselves and communicate these ideas with others?’”